Caspila/GUInity/README.md

 </UL>

-<p> This piece of code above is enough for creating an Actor and rendering it on the screen but you must've noticed that it references some variables that were not declared in it.
+<p> The piece of code above is enough for creating an Actor and rendering it on the screen but you must've noticed that it references some variables that were not declared in it.
 The variables that are missing are references to Assets.
 Assets are game assets that are imported or generated by GUInity.

 <p> The files that are inside the "data" folder are imported at the start of the program and can be accessed through the AssetsDatabase.
 Examples of Assets that are imported automatically are:</p></p>